LozenChen/TAS-Helper/README.md

 # WIP:

-- Customizable colors.
+- Better custom info.

 # Known issues:

 - Actual Collide Hitboxes are overridden -> it's actually bad to use actual collide hitboxes when doing a spinner stun, you really need the exact frame the hazard becomes collidable (opaque).
 So personnally i do not suggest using actual collide hitboxes in this case.
 Appended hitbox sounds good but current implement relies on opacity to show information.
 I have no good idea about it so it's set aside.

-- VivHelper spinner isn't fully supported if it's not a regular one -> maybe will add support for them.
+- VivHelper spinner isn't fully supported if its hitbox is not prestored -> maybe will add support for them.

 - Laggy when there are too many spinners (e.g. Strawberry Jam GrandMaster HeartSide) -> Partially solved in v1.4.7